Model Your First System

 Set the name of the representation to

-Requirements General View
+Requirements General View. -

 Create a new

-and open it. -
+General Viewand open it. -

 In the main editor area, right-click on the diagram background to open the palette.